niyllc/.github/docs/CONTRIBUTING.md

 ### Testing Your Code

 All of the codes are perfect but they should not break our system.
 Make sure you apply the test before you commit and create a pull request.
-Firs
+First, run the tests.
+If it crashes, try to fix the code.
+If it doesn't go ahead and commit it!